 The preferred configuration is to have the endpoint's DNS server be the internal DNS server for the network, but use the ISR to route traffic to either the internal or external DNS resource, based on defined subnet.

 If you would like to add the user and group mappings, a VA is required to connect to Active Directory and gather information about the logged in user.
-More information about Virtual Appliances can be found here and this is diagram outlines that work flow.
-The VA would sit behind the ISR and be the primary DNS server for all clients:
+The VA sits behind the ISR and is the primary DNS server for all clients.
+For more information about VAs, see the Virtual Appliance Setup Guide.

 You need to upgrade to the Cisco IOS XE 3.16 version before you upgrade the router image to the Cisco IOS XE Denali 16.3 or later version.